1947–1948 civil war in Mandatory Palestine: Arab leaders' refusal of direct involvement

 Arab leaders did what they could to avoid being directly involved in support for the Palestinian cause.

 At the Arab League summit of October 1947, in Aley, the Iraqi general, Ismail Safwat, painted a realist picture of the situation.
 He underlined the better organization and greater financial support of the Jewish people in comparison to the Palestinians.
 He recommended the immediate deployment of the Arab armies at the Palestinian borders, the dispatching of weapons and ammunition to the Palestinians, and the contribution of a million pounds of financial aid to them.
 His proposals were rejected, other than the suggestion to send financial support, which was not followed up on.

 Nonetheless, a techno-military committee was established to coordinate assistance to the Palestinians.
-Based in Cairo, it was directed by Sawfat, who was supported by Lebanese and Syrian officers and representatives of the Higher Arab Committee.
+Based in Cairo, it was directed by Safwat, who was supported by Lebanese and Syrian officers and representatives of the Higher Arab Committee.
 A Transjordian delegate was also appointed, but he did not participate in meetings.

 At the December 1947 Cairo summit, under pressure by public opinion, the Arab leaders decided to create a military command that united all the heads of all the major Arab states, headed by Safwat.
 They still ignored his calls for financial and military aid, preferring to defer any decision until the end of the Mandate, but, nevertheless, decide to form the Arab Liberation Army, which would go into action in the following weeks.

 On the night of 20–21 January 1948, around 700 armed Syrians entered Palestine via Transjordan.
 In February 1948, Safwat reiterated his demands, but they fell on deaf ears: the Arab governments hoped that the Palestinians, aided by the Arab Liberation Army, could manage on their own until the International community renounced the partition plan.